How to Declutter Your Kitchen

 • Cleaning rags (damp and dry)

-• A measuring tape (for planning potential organization solutions)
+• Measuring tape for planning potential organization solutions

-• Your decluttering checklist (to stay motivated and on track!)
+• Decluttering checklist to stay motivated and on track

 Questions to help you declutter